Movers and SHAKERS

 Understanding the Differences Between American Depository Receipts (ADR) and U.S. Stocks

 If you own Anheuser Busch (BUD), AstraZeneca (AZN), NIO, SONY, or even Toyota (TM) and purchased them on a U.S. exchange, it is likely you possess an American Depository Receipt, commonly referred to as an ADR.
-ADRs have been in the news in recent days as those that are stem from China are receiving more attention from the SEC and lawmakers in Washington.
-Some of the best companies in the world trade in the U.S. as ADRs, but there is a real distinction between a U.S. company stock and a foreign private issuer trading on a U.S. exchange - the number one rule of investing is, know what they’re buying.
+ADRs have been in the news in recent days as those that stem from China are receiving more attention from the SEC and lawmakers in Washington.
+Some of the best companies in the world trade in the U.S. as ADRs, but there is a real distinction between a U.S. company stock and a foreign private issuer trading on a U.S. exchange - the number one rule of investing is, know what you’re buying.

 An ADR is not a Stock?

 ADRs allow U.S. investors to invest in non-U.S. companies while providing these companies easier access to the U.S. capital markets.
 Over 2000 non-U.S. issuers from over 70 countries use ADRs as a means of raising capital or establishing a trading presence in the states.

 An ADR is a negotiable certificate that evidences an ownership interest in American Depositary Shares (ADS), which in turn, represents an interest in the shares of the non-U.S. company that have been deposited with a U.S. bank.
 It does represent shares of stock and ownership interest but is not considered a stock certificate.
 The terms ADR and ADS are often used interchangeably by market participants.
 ADRs help the investor in a foreign-based company to avoid foreign exchange transactions and non-$USD currency risk - they clear through the U.S. settlement system.